-The MCO agrees that its contracts and subcontracts with providers are in compliance with 42 CFR Section 422.208 and 422.210 regarding Physician Incentive Arrangements as outlined in the CHC Agreement, Section VII.
+The MCO agrees that its provider contracts and subcontracts comply with 42 CFR Section 422.208 and 422.210 regarding Physician Incentive Arrangements as outlined in the CHC Agreement, Section VII.

 Provider or provider groups are subject to requirements outlined in the Final Rule if determined to be at Substantial Financial Risk (SFR).
 Providers or provider groups not at SFR or with member panels greater than 25,000 members are not subject to regulations requiring annual disclosure of contracting arrangements, maintenance of stop-loss protection, or annual customer satisfaction surveys.